sanketind/text2SQL/README.md

 *   `main.py`: The main entry point to start the application.
 *   `app/app_logic.py`: Contains the core Streamlit UI layout and the primary application logic coordinating the steps.
 *   `app/db_config.py`: Handles database connection, schema retrieval, and SQL query execution using Langchain and SQLAlchemy.
-*   `app/llm_utils.py`: Interfaces with the OpenAI API (via Langchain) to generate SQL queries from natural language.
+*   `app/llm_utils.py`: Interfaces with the local Ollama API (using `requests`) to generate SQL queries from natural language.
 *   `requirements.txt`: Lists the necessary Python dependencies.
 *   `.env.example`: Template for the required environment variables.
 *   `README.md`: This file.

 ## Configuration

-The application requires certain environment variables to be set for accessing the OpenAI API and the database.
+The application requires certain environment variables to be set for accessing the database.

-1. Create a file named `.env` in the project root directory.
+1. Ensure Ollama is installed and running locally, serving the `llama3.2` model at `http://localhost:11434`.
-2. Copy the contents of `.env.example` into `.env`.
+2. Create a file named `.env` in the project root directory.
-3. Replace the placeholder values in `.env` with your actual credentials:
+3. Copy the contents of `.env.example` into `.env`.
-    *   `OPENAI_API_KEY`: Your API key for OpenAI.
+4. Replace the placeholder values in `.env` with your actual credentials:
     *   `DATABASE_URL`: Your PostgreSQL database connection string in the format `postgresql+psycopg2://user:password@host:port/dbname`.

 ## Dependencies